timeplus-io/docs/docs/viz.md

 Shows the data as a list table.

 * Data settings
-  * Update mode: append only, or show data points from the last timestamp, or choose a key column as show latest row for each key value.
   * Maximum row count.
+  * Update mode:
+    * Show All: show all query results (limited by the maxium row count)
+    * By Time: show data points from the last timestamp
+    * By Key: choose a key column as show latest row for each key value.

 * Format settings
-  * For each column, you can choose to set column width and decimal for numeric columns.
+  * For each column, you can choose to show or hide it, or set column width and decimal for numeric columns.
   * Conditional formatting: highlight a cell or an entire row if the value meets a certain condition you've set